 A little about me:

-My own teaching practice is strongly influenced by the Pikler and Reggio Emilia approaches.
-I feel that children learn through play and it is through play that children have the ability to become artists, mathematicians, musicians, engineers, leaders and explorers.
-I strongly feel it is important to provide an environment where children have the opportunity to explore through all their senses and where the environment is their third teacher.
+I feel it that is important to provide an environment where children have the opportunity to explore through all their senses and where the environment is their third teacher.